 There is also Bluetooth scan tools available that work in combination with a smartphone or laptop and display codes.

 These small Bluetooth OBD2 Dongles are good for occasional use and are very low-cost.

 Finding out the meaning of a check engine light is an easy do-it-yourself task that most anyone can do.

 A scanner tool will be needed with many options available depending on your budget.

 If you are on a very low budget keep in mind many auto part stores will run a scan of your vehicle for free.

 Be sure to call your local auto part store to be sure but most likley they will offer some type of assistance.

-Bluetooth scanner dongles are very popular since they are very low cost and when paired to a smartphone or laptop can show the problem with any car or truck.
+Bluetooth scanner dongles are very popular since they are very low-cost (Often Less than $10 dollars) and when paired to a smartphone or laptop can show the problem with any car or truck.

-As always before buying any OBD2 device be sure to read the reviews on Amazon, forums, or elsewhere to be sure it is the right fit for you.
+As always before buying any OBDII scan tool be sure to read the reviews on Amazon, forums, or elsewhere to be sure it is the right fit for you.